trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D45 - February 9, 2018
+Completed the Rock-Paper-Scissors game, which concludes the Building Web Applications in PHP course.
+Now it's on to the next course in the series, which is Introduction to SQL.

 ### R1D44 - February 8, 2018
 Continued with the Building Web Applications in PHP course.
 Continued work on the Rock-Paper-Scissors game.
 Dug a little deeper into the cybersecurity aspects and learned how salted password hashing works.